Azure-Samples/distributed-az-edge-framework/docs/observability.md

 This section contains a number of relevant resources of (initial) built-in OpenTelemetry support for some of the technologies used in this sample.

 - **Envoy Proxy**:
-  - OpenTelemetry has built-in support for OpenTelemetry tracing, however it is not used in this solution since it requires TLS termination which this solution is not implementing.
+  - Envoy Proxy has built-in support for OpenTelemetry tracing, but since it relies on TLS termination it's not being implemented in this sample.
-  - Prometheus compatible `/metrics` endpoint is available though exposing it through the default path requires special configuration, as is the case in this sample.
+  - Prometheus compatible metrics endpoint is available but requires some special configuration to expose it under its default `/metrics` URI.
+This special configuration can be observed in Envoy's Helm chart, under the listener named `envoy-prometheus-http-listener` in the configmap.
 - **Dapr**: out of the box support for OpenTelemetry tracing and Prometheus metrics scraping.
 The current implementation uses `Zipkin` endpoint on OpenTelemetry to push traces from Dapr components to OpenTelemetry.
 - **Mosquitto** - Mosquitto does not have any native support for metrics or traces with OpenTelemetry.
 Logs however can be extracted by integrating with Fluent Bit which will collect logs automatically based on annotations.
 Trace context propagation is not available on the broker, contrary to some of the other open source brokers.
 There is an initial [draft spec for standardizing W3C Tracing in MQTT](https://w3c.github.io/trace-context-mqtt/).
 - **Kubernetes**: there is extensive support for OpenTelemetry in Kubernetes environments, including the OpenTelemetry Operator, Helm charts for collector and [extensive documentation](https://opentelemetry.io/docs/kubernetes/).